samschott/maestral/README.md

 ```

 ### Docker image

-There also a Docker image available for x86, arm/v7 (32bit) and arm64 platforms which can
+A Docker image is available for x86, arm/v7 (32bit) and arm64 platforms and can be
-be installed with:
+installed with:

 ```colsole
 $ docker pull maestraldbx/maestral